zak-zakka/rsschool-cv/cv.md

 07/28/1979

-## Looking for a job where I can improve my development or devops skills.
+## I'm Looking for a job where I can improve my development or devops skills.
 It could be JS/FE Engineer, SRE, DevOps, QA, Big Data Engineer, Data Scientist or Statistical Analyst position

 ### Skills